By Tim Knight

 We see once again that he wasn’t PRECISELY at the inflection point, but boy, was he close.
 (Although I’m not the only one who has realized this contra-phenomenon).

 My point is that I still haven’t trained myself to OBEY the signal, but I’m partly there.
 Some day I’ll make it 100%, just as I’ve done with gold.
-As of now, Gartman has re-asserted his oil bearishness, but God willing, he’ll throw in the towel around $50 and give me a chance to short again.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+As of now, Gartman has re-asserted his oil bearishness, but God willing, he’ll throw in the towel around $50 and give me a chance to short again.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.